A dataset of primary nasopharyngeal carcinoma MRI with multi-modalities segmentation: Methods

-The segmentation procedure in our study was a critical step in preparing the MRI data for effective analysis.
-Since the manual segmentation is considered to provide highly accurate results and serves as the basis for subsequent analysis in our paper, all the MRI images were manually segmented.
-All MRI images were manually labeled by two radiologists with each more than 10 years of experience.
-The pixelwise tumor regions were segmented on the maximal slice of MRI images using ITK‐SNAP version 3.6.1 (\url{http://www.itksnap.org}).
-They meticulously delineated the gross tumor volume (GTV) on transverse T1-weighted images (T1WI), T2-weighted images (T2WI), and contrast-enhanced T1-weighted images (CE-T1WI), while avoiding covering the adjacent tissue and air.
-The segmentation results were reviewed and modified by another senior radiologist with more than 15 years of experience.
+2. Tumor Boundary Determination: Nasopharyngeal MRI scans usually include T1, T2, and CE-T1 sequences in axial, coronal, and sagittal planes.
+Radiologists integrated information from all three sequences to accurately determine tumor boundaries: T1WI effectively displayed the surrounding fat spaces and muscle structures.
+CE-T1WI was crucial for precise boundary determination of early mucosal thickening.
+T2WI helped differentiate tumor mass from mucosa, with the mass typically showing lower signal intensity than the mucosa.

+3. Manual Segmentation Procedure: Two experienced diagnostic radiologists, each with over ten years of work experience, independently performed layer-by-layer manual segmentation of lesion boundaries using ITK-SNAP 3.6.1 software (version 3.6.1). \cite{py06nimg} The polygon mode drawing icon was utilized for all three sequences in the axial plane.

+4. Specific Steps for Manual Segmentation: (1) Data Import: - DICOM format neck MR images exported from the Picture Archiving and Communication System (PACS), including the nasopharyngeal region, were imported into ITK-SNAP software.
+(2) Data Retrieval and Visualization: Window width and level were adjusted for optimal lesion edge visualization.
+Relevant slices containing lesions were selected for ROI annotation.
+(3) ROI Delineation and Adjustment: ROIs were manually delineated layer-by-layer, following the inner lesion boundary to reduce partial volume effects.
+For extensive tumors, care was taken to exclude adjacent structures (e.g., blood vessels, lymph nodes) while including direct invasion areas.
+Difficult boundaries in one sequence were cross-referenced with other sequences.
+Both continuous and point-by-point delineation methods were used, with manual adjustments as needed to ensure accuracy.
+After completing all layers, 3D segmentation images were generated for each sequence per patient.

 The segmented tumor regions were then converted into binary masks, representing the presence or absence of tumor tissue in each pixel.
 This rigorous segmentation procedure ensured the creation of a highly accurate and reliable dataset, forming a robust foundation for our subsequent analyses on NPC segmentation.